randomtruffles/Dominion_League/rules.md

 League Moderators are eligible for 1-season breaks, during which they retain voting privileges and access to league mod channels to stay up-to-date with information.
 If more moderators want to take breaks that the moderator team can afford, priority will be given to moderators that have least recently taken breaks.

 Each active moderator shall moderate at least 5 divisions per season.
-If the following season is anticipated to have more than 10 divisions per moderator, then the League shall recruit additional moderators.
+If the following season is anticipated to have more than 10 divisions per moderator, or if the League did not open applications for new moderators in either of the preceding two seasons, then the League shall open applications for additional moderators.
 New moderator applications will open week 2 of each season, allow review by the existing moderator team during week 3, and onboarding/shadowing of new moderators beginning week 4.
+When applications close, the moderators may accept none, some, or all of the applicants.

 #### XI.
 Amendments